Search

 A mind map is an excellent non-linear visual representation of your ideas that mimics the way your brain thinks.
 You can also use mind mapping for business to help you determine how the market thinks too.

 Once you master it (whether you use a notebook or a mind mapping software), you’ll never go back to linear note-taking ever again.
 But, mind mapping alone may not boost your brainpower as much as when combined with the Magnetic Memory Method.
-If you need more mind map examples, we have plenty.
+If you need more mind map examples, I have plenty for you.

-Ready to use this combination to fire up your memory, creativity, and learning?
-Sign up for my free memory improvement kit today!
+So when you’re reading to use this combination to fire up your memory, creativity, and learning, sign up for my free memory improvement kit:

 Free Memory Improvement Course